KatarzynaMaz/mws-restaurant-stage-1/README.md

 ## Installation

 1. Clone or download the project from the [respository](https://github.com/KatarzynaMaz/mws-restaurant-stage-1) to your      local machine and open it with your favorite text editor.
-2. Run server via terminal with "$ python -m http.server" command (if you need to install Python, go to Python's [website] (https://www.python.org))
+2. Run server from inside of the new directoryvia terminal with "$ python -m http.server" command (if you need to install    Python, go to Python's [website]
+   (https://www.python.org))
 3. Navigate to local host in your browser `http://localhost:8000` to test the project.